-An overview of the topics presented included:
+An overview of the topics presented included at the workshop included:

 - Why learn through the NAE-Juilliard Performing Arts Programme?